-In a petition for review filed with the D.C.
-Circuit, the Center for Biological Diversity challenges the June, 2007 approval by the Secretary of the Interior of the Outer Continental Shelf Oil and Gas Leasing Program 2007-2012.
+In a petition for review, CBD challenges the June, 2007 approval by the Secretary of the Interior of the Outer Continental Shelf Oil and Gas Leasing Program 2007-2012.
 Center for Biological Diversity v.
 U.S. Dep't of Interior [sic], No. 07-1247 (D.C.
 Cir. filed July 2, 2007).
-Plaintiff alleges that the Secretary violated the Outer Continental Shelf Lands Act67 by failing to disclose or analyze the environmental and economic impacts from "the greenhouse gas emissions that would result from use of oil and gas produced as a result of the [Program]."68 This language indicates that it is not the GHG emissions from the oil and gas production itself that is at issue, but rather the GHG emissions resulting from the "use" of that oil and gas in cars, powerplants, or wherever.
-(There was also a climate-change-related NEPA claim in this lawsuit, discussed in Section IV.)
+CBD alleges that the Secretary violated the Outer Continental Shelf Lands Act89 by failing to disclose or analyze the environmental and economic impacts from "the greenhouse gas emissions that would result from use of oil and gas produced as a result of the [Program]."90 Note that it is not the GHG emissions from the oil and gas production itself that is at issue, but rather the GHG emissions resulting from the "use" of that oil and gas in cars, powerplants, or wherever.
+The defendant and intervenor-defendant briefs in this case focus heavily on standing, arguing among other things